 But there’s another problem at hand here.
 You cannot speak about leadership in Romanian politics.
 Leadership is based on a large number of people sharing the same beliefs.
 The Romanian voters don’t have beliefs.
 The largest part hasn’t been educated to have beliefs.
 The Romanian voters only have material needs and expectations.
 It’s logical to assume they will go to that who seems to promise more to fulfill these needs.
 Nobody cares to think about the actual situation after the elections.

 I am ashamed to be a Romanian.
 I am not only saying that because I didn’t have who to vote with.
-I don’t say that because of the devastating hillarious attempts to brand (please read “humiliate“[pdf] – read article from page 15-16) our country.
+I don’t say that because of the devastating hilarious attempts to brand (please read “humiliate”) our country.
 The actual image of Romania is this.
 There is no future in Romania.
 I find myself trapped as a consultant.
 I cannot, with a clear conscience, recommend for any organizational client to do business in this country fro a long term, or to any individual client that there is a future to be hired or to work in this country.

 I have stayed in this country sustaining the illusion that it can be better.
 That it might be better, in the future.
 No, I no longer hold that illusion.
 I am ashamed to be a Romanian, with everything this means.
 I no longer believe in my future, even as a citizen, in this country.
 I have started my blog in English for different reasons, but now I have another strong reason to continue it in non-Romanian.

-I have started to look for countries to emigrate to, on a long term (after 3-4 years).
+I have started to look for countries to emigrate to, in the long term (after 3-4 years).
 As for my criteria for emigration, I think it will be easier to proceed in the same way as with the presidential elections: what I DON’T WANT comes first.
 I hope there will be anything left.